-This course will cover the following legal topics: legal aspects of business; court procedures in business; torts and criminal laws as related to various business practices; elements of a valid contract; breach of contracts and its remedies; negotiable instruments under Uniform Commercial Code (UCC) and agency and employment contracts.
+Students examine the U.S. legal system, focusing on the legal aspects of business; court procedures relating to business law; torts and criminal laws as related to various business practices; elements of a valid contract; breach of contracts and its remedies; sales and lease contracts.